seldomatt/flatironblog/source/_posts/2012-11-20-the-power-of-abstraction.markdown

 categories:
 ---
 {% img center /images/metzartwork.jpg 'power of abstraction' %}
-*'Objects are smarter when they know less.'* Objects should know *what*, and trust other objects to figure out *how.*  Nuggets of wisdom like these pepper the pages of [Sandy Metz's 'Practical Object-Oriented Design in Ruby'](http://www.poodr.info/ "Sandy Metz POODR").
+*'Objects are smarter when they know less.'* Objects should know *what*, and trust other objects to figure out *how.*  Nuggets of wisdom like these pepper the pages of [Sandi Metz's 'Practical Object-Oriented Design in Ruby'](http://www.poodr.info/ "Sandi Metz POODR").
 These principles are as abstract as the code they aim to inspire, and, consequentially, as powerful.
 In art and music, the concept that abstraction enables a greater range of interpretation and deeper meaning is widely acknowledged, but it seems perhaps counter-intuitive that this same principle would apply to code.
 However, as Metz states, the most important feature of well designed code is it's ability to adapt to the changes that will inevitably come.
 With this in mind, it becomes easier to understand how less explicit objects can reduce dependencies and allow for a greater range of application.
 Let's take a look at an example from POODR.

 ##Duck Typing##